 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-No matter what device you use these days, malware can be an ongoing issue.
 Malware is any malicious software that can get into your device, which means your Android phone could be vulnerable to a cyber attack.
+With new viruses created every day, the threat is stronger than ever.
+Today, there are more than 1 billion malware programs in existence.

 When hackers sneak into your device, they could steal your personal data.
 That means anything from text messages to banking and credit card information may get exposed to criminals.
-These cybercriminals use viruses to generate revenue.

 Signs of malware